 There are lots of things to see in Times Square, so if you’re thinking of staying in this area overnight, here are some of the best hotels.
 You can find more accommodation options in our guide on where to stay in NYC.

-- Knickerbocker Hotel – Besides being the home of the St. Cloud rooftop bar, this famous hotel has a gym and pet-friendly rooms.
+- Knickerbocker Hotel – Besides being the home of the St. Cloud rooftop bar, this famous hotel in Midtown NYC has a gym and pet-friendly rooms.

 - Westin New York at Times Square – The modern rooms at this hotel offer beautiful views of Times Square, and guests can enjoy the on-site cocktail bar and fitness center.